caolele/road-discovery/README.md

 # Road-Discovery: Tooling & Models for Fine-Grained Road Detection from Aerial/Satellite Images

+**STATEMENT:** This is ONLY and nothing more than a TOY EXAMPLE for understanding the basic possible approach of detecting objects from aerial images.
+The models included in this repository is under-trained with some public datasets, hence is not suitable for practical use cases.
+In case of using any source code and/or model, please add reference of this repository to your work.

 This repo contains two complete examples of aerial detection using [DeepLab+CRF](https://arxiv.org/abs/1606.00915) and [GoogleNet](https://arxiv.org/abs/1409.4842) models respectively.

 This toolbox contains functions of